y1zhou/knowledge-base/content/series/bayesian-stat/2-frequentist-inference/index.md

 100 * cover_prob  # 92.4%
 ```

 This confidence interval formula tends to exhibit undercoverage, meaning that for this particular model, the percentage of the 95% CIs which include $\theta$ will be less than 95%.

-This occurs because the normal approximation we used has certain constraints, and one of them, $n\theta > 5$, is not satisfied.
+The main reason comes from the derivation of the confidence interval formula for proportions.
+The formula relies on the fact that the sampling distribution of $\hat\theta$ is approximately normally distributed when certain conditions are met ($n\theta \geq 5$ and $n(1-\theta) \geq 5$).
+In our case, $n\theta = 3.75 < 5$, meaning that the normal approximation may not perform as well as one would hope.
+We would expect improved coverage properties as the sample size increases in general, as this leads itself to a more normally-distributed histogram of $\hat\theta$ values.

 ## A potential issue